Home page

 emaillinkedIntwitter

 Need to translate a PDF document on Android while away from your desk?
 This guide shows you how to translate a PDF document directly within the Xodo Mobile app.
-Learn how to save and share translated copies, troubleshooting tips,l and what limitations to expect on mobile.
+Learn how to save and share translated copies, troubleshooting tips, and what limitations to expect on mobile.

 Let's begin.